Giomu/ML_UI_detection/README.md

 6.  **Run the Analysis**

-    -   To reproduce the unsupervised immune profiling via UMAP/t-SNE + GMM, run:\
+    -   To reproduce the unsupervised immune profiling via UMAP/t-SNE + GMM, run `R/1_UMAP_GMM.R`
-        `R/1_UMAP_GMM.R`

-    -   To reproduce the supervised classification and unaware infection detection, run:\
+    -   To reproduce the supervised classification and unaware infection detection, run `R/2_UI_detection.R`
-        `R/2_UI_detection.R`

     -   Alternatively, you can explore the full pipeline interactively via the notebook in the `notebooks/` folder.

 Detailed instructions on how to use the code, including examples, are provided within the notebook in the `notebooks/` directory.
 The notebook walk through the entire process from data loading to model evaluation.